alexkocev/magento_to_bq/README.md

 ## Notes

+- **Important**: You must create the BigQuery dataset and tables (customers and orders) before running the script
 - The BigQuery service account needs appropriate permissions to create, delete, and modify tables
 - For large data sets, consider using smaller date ranges to avoid timeout issues
 - Magento API rate limits may apply depending on your server configuration